Elvis339/compiler.rs/content/posts/memory-and-performance/garbage-collection-pt2.md

-tags = ['go', 'rust', 'software-performance', 'profiling', 'memory', 'arm', 'cpu'] categories = ['software', 'software-performance'] series = ['memory-and-performance'] description = "Profiling and tinkering with memory through the lens of Go's experimental Green Tea garbage-collector.
+tags = ['go', 'rust', 'software-performance', 'profiling', 'memory', 'arm', 'cpu'] categories = ['software', 'software-performance'] series = ['memory-and-performance'] description = "Analyzing and tinkering with memory through lens of Go's experimental Green Tea garbage-collector.
 Experimenting with tools available to gain performance oriented signals."
 +++

 For the sake of the article length, I won't walk through running every command here.

 Instead, I've documented everything to make it seamless for you to reproduce these results yourself.
 I encourage you to run the profiling tools and discover the patterns firsthand.

 **All code, scripts, and detailed instructions are available [here](https://github.com/Elvis339/compiler.rs/blob/main/code/memory-and-performance/README.md#graph)**